maxharlow/tutorials/find-connections-with-fuzzy-matching/README.md

 Getting set up
 --------------

-We also need to install Python and CSV Match from the terminal.
+We need to install Python and CSV Match.
+There are details on how to install such tools in these two guides:

 * [What and where is the terminal?](https://github.com/maxharlow/tutorials/tree/master/getting-started#the-terminal)
 * [How should I install things?](https://github.com/maxharlow/tutorials/tree/master/getting-started#installing-things)